1. Home

 Work

-You could start as an assistant in a tattoo parlour or body piercing studio.
+You could start as an assistant in a tattoo or body piercing studio.
 You would need to find a registered tattooist or body piercer, who is willing to take you on and train you.

 You would learn alongside them in the workplace to get the skills, knowledge and experience needed for the job.

-• an interest in tattooing designs
+• an interest in body art and jewellery

 • artistic ability